NecipAkgz/fhevm-example-factory/docs/fhe-access-control.md

     // ==================== TRANSIENT ACCESS ====================

-    /// @notice Temporary access - expires at end of transaction
+    /// Temporary access - expires at end of transaction
     /// @dev Use for: passing values between contracts in same tx function computeAndShareTransient(
         address recipient